dterei/vim-settings/guide.md

   ruby extconf.rb
   make

-$ <Leader>t OR :CommandT "Bring up Command-T window
+$ <Leader>f OR :CommandT "Bring up Command-T window

 On file can use:
   <CR>        open the selected file